joshhornby/joshhornby.github.io/_posts/2020-09-04-how-to-quickly-plan-and-estimate-an-mvp.md

 ## Break down the work

-Know you have asked the questions and have a better understanding of what needs to be build it's time to start breaking down the work
+Now you have gathered some requirements and have a better understanding of what needs to be build it's time to start breaking down the work.

 I like to split the work into **Epics** & **User Stories**.